-In 1978, 15-year-old Robert Piest went missing.
-It was reported to police that the boy had last been seen by his mother as he was headed to Gacy's in relation to a potential job.
-On December 21, a police search of Gacy's house in Des Plaines, Illinois, uncovered evidence of his involvement in numerous horrific acts, including murder.
+On December 11, 1978, 15-year-old Robert Piest went missing.
+It was reported to police that the boy was last seen by his mother at the store he worked at as he headed out to meet Gacy in relation to a potential job.
+On December 21, a police search of Gacy's house in Norwood Park Township, Illinois, uncovered evidence of his involvement in numerous horrific acts, including murder.
 It would later be determined that Gacy had killed 33 boys and young men, the majority of whom had been buried under the house and garage, while others would be recovered from the nearby Des Plaines River.

-Gacy lured his victims to his home with the promise of construction work, and then captured, sexually assaulted and eventually strangled most of them with rope.
+Gacy lured his victims with the promise of construction work, and then captured, sexually assaulted and eventually strangled most of them with rope.
 When he killed, he sometimes dressed as his alter ego "Pogo the Clown."

 Gacy's trial began on February 6, 1980, with a prosecution team headed by William Kunkle.
 With Gacy having confessed to the crimes, the arguments were focused on whether he could be declared insane and thus remitted to a state mental facility.
 Gacy had told police that the murders had been committed by an alternate personality, while mental health professionals testified for both sides about Gacy's mental state.